1forh/zacharyminner.com/data/projects/campaign-journal.md

   - Nuxt.js
   - Firebase
 website: https://campaign-journal.web.app
-summary: "Campaign Journal let's keep track of Dungeons & Dragons campaigns. "
+summary: "Campaign Journal let's keep track of Dungeons & Dragons campaigns."
+weight: 99
 ---

 Campaign Journal let's keep track of Dungeons & Dragons campaigns.
 Whether you just want to take notes for your weekly campaigns or you want to produce grand stories that tell of your heroes' adventures, Campaign Journal can help!